 Slipstreaming is the process of integrating IE8 into a Windows install image.
-System administrators can now create a Windows image that includes IE8, so that corporate desktops get a Windows installation inclusive of IE8 and without any post-install work.
-IE8 installation will use the Windows Vista/Windows 7 CBS install method, meaning IE8 slipstreaming is supported on both versions of the OS.
+System administrators can now create a Windows image that includes IE8, so that computers throughout the organization get a Windows installation that includesIE8, and without any post-install work.
+IE8 installation uses the Windows Vista®/Windows 7 CBS install method, meaning IE8 slipstreaming is supported on both versions Windows.

-IE8 will then behave as part of Windows and will not be available to individual users to uninstall or manage as a separate program, improving desktop consistency and manageability.
+Slipstream installation means that individual users will not be able to uninstall or manage IE8 as a separate program, improving the consistency and manageability of your organization’s computers.
 The Windows Automated Installation Kit (WAIK) has all the tools and documentation for slipstream installation.
-The same customizations – home page, Favorites, search provider, Feeds and Activities – can be determined by the system administrator during the creation of the slipstream package.

 Managing User Settings Post-deployment

-IE8 enables centralized management of user settings by enabling system administrators to change machine and user policies on existing deployments.
-By creating an IEAK configuration-only package, system administrators can update security and user settings and customizations, such as branding and other defaults.
+You can centralize management of user settings by changing machine and user policies on existing deployments of IE8.
+By creating an IE Administrators Kit (IEAK) configuration-only package, system administrators can update security settings, user settings, and customizations, such as branding and other defaults.

 Group Policy Enhancements

-New features in IE8, such as the Developer Toolbar, will be configurable via Group Policy, as you’d expect.
-IE8 installs an ADMX/ADML file as part of the full package (XML version of the ADM files from previous OS’s), which allows system administrators to get to the full range of IE8 policy settings and push them through Group Policy Object (GPO).
+New features in IE8, such as the Developer Toolbar, will be configurable using Group Policy, as you’d expect.
+IE8 installs an ADMX/ADML file as part of the full package (XML version of the ADM files from previous operating systems), which allows system administrators to access the full range of IE8 policy settings and apply them within their organization through Group Policy Object (GPO).

-IE8 has a number of additional Group Policy enhancements to ease deployment, configuration and customization.
+IE8 has a number of additional Group Policy enhancements to simplify deployment, configuration, and customization:

-The system administrator can use Group Policy to determine whether IE runs in IE7 Mode or IE8 Standards Mode, either by default or persistently.
-This can be configured differently for specific websites and for different security zones (Internet, Intranet, etc.)
+You can use Group Policy to determine whether IE runs in IE7 Mode or IE8 Standards Mode.
+This can be configured for specific websites and for security zones.

-Activities and search providers are also supported by Group Policy, allowing corporate IT departments to configure customized Activities and search providers for all of their IE8 deployments or entirely disable the feature for their users.
+You can support Activities and search providers using Group Policy, which allows you to configure customized Activities and search providers for all IE8 deployments or to entirely disable the feature.

 Administrator Kit Enhancements

-The IE Administrators Kit (IEAK) can be used by system administrators to configure IE8 settings for their desktop deployments.
-There are three licensing modes for the IEAK – Independent Content Provider (ICP), Independent Service Provider (ISP), and Corporate – to ensure system administrators have a targeted version that aligns with their specific customization needs.
+You can use the IE Administrators Kit (IEAK) to configure IE8 settings for your deployments.
+There are three licensing modes for the IEAK – Independent Content Provider (ICP), Independent Service Provider (ISP), and Corporate – to ensure you;ve got aversion that aligns with your specific customization needs.

 All licensing modes benefit from IE8 improvements in the IEAK customization workflow, including the ability to customize a single setting, independent of a setting group.

-Companies can use the IEAK to create custom, branded versions of IE8 that they deliver to customers as stand-alone packages or with other software or services, outside of an OS install.
-Lightweight, ‘branding-only’ update packages can be created to continue to evolve the customizations of IE8, post-install, without having to user go through a reinstallation.
+You can use the IEAK to create custom, branded versions of IE8 that can be delivered as standalone packages or with other software or services, without having to install an operating system at the same time.
+You can update these custom versions without having to reinstall IE8.